lambdaclass/concrete/ROADMAP.md

 Gate: a new trapping constructor added to the inventory must appear in generated fuzz cases without editing the generator, and every declared consumer must be shown to read the generated artifact rather than a local copy.
-### Task R-0447

-**Objective:** Generate path-to-job ownership from the repository manifest instead of maintaining a hand-written filename map.

-The pre-push hook decides which CI gates a change needs by matching touched paths against a hand-written map of gate-name substrings and job names (`.githooks/pre-push`).
-That map re-derives, badly, something the workflow already declares — and it has now missed four times in a single day, each caught only by CI:

-1. `check_operational_vc_auto_discharge.sh` typechecks Lean fixtures against the Proof API but has no "proof" in its name, so a `Concrete/Proof` change never ran it;
-2. the fail-closed `scripts/tests/example_manifest.txt`, which new example directories must declare an outcome in;
-3. `test_release_bundle.sh`, which counts proof-status output and lives in a different job;
-4. `Main.lean`, which drives every `--report` surface but mapped only to `hygiene` through the `Concrete/*` catch-all.

-Each fix widened the map by hand, which is the same maintenance every time.
-`run_ci_gates_local.sh --job "<name>"` already narrows extraction to a CI job's own declaration; the remaining hand-written part is which paths OWN which job.

-Derive that from the repository manifest work in the reorganization plan (each test/gate declaring its owner/component, per priority 2 there), so a gate's ownership is stated once where the gate is defined and the hook consumes it.
-Until then the map stays hand-written and will keep missing.

-Gate: a gate whose owning area is declared must be selected for a change in that area without the hook naming it; and a gate declared by no owner must fail the inventory rather than be silently unroutable.